 Hey guys!
 Sorry for my short disappearance.
 This past week was the week from hell: four midterms and none of them on the day they were scheduled for.
 I was up until 3am for three nights in a row studying for various subjects that kept changing dates, and it was just awful.
 I’ll be back to answering all of your questions and throwing up some posts tonight.
 Thanks for hanging in!

-Anonymous asked: Hi Sam!
+Anonymous said: Hi Sam!

 I stumbled across your blog a couple of days ago and I've practically read through it.
 I found that your writing style is clear, concise and addictive.
 Love that you have what I think is a great approach to make up.